huaxuyu/masscubedocs/content/docs/quickstart.md

 │   ├── compound1.png
 │   ├── compound2.png
 │   └── ...
-├── statistics
+├── statistical_analysis
 ├── ...
 ```

-1. `project.mc` file: the project file of _masscube_.
+1. `project_files` folder: a folder containing the metadata file for data processing.
 2. `aligned_feature_table.txt` file: feature table after alignment (if applied).
-3. `aligned_feature_table_before_normalization.txt` file: feature table before normalization.
-4. `ms2.msp`: MS/MS spectra for detected features that can be further analyzed on other platforms such as [GNPS](https://gnps.ucsd.edu/).
-5. `single_file_output` folder: a folder containing the feature table for each sample.
+3. `single_files` folder: a folder containing the feature table for each sample.
-6. `chromatogram` folder: a folder containing the chromatogram for each sample.
+4. `chromatograms` folder: a folder containing the chromatogram for each sample.
-7. `ms2_matching` folder: a folder containing the MS/MS matching for each annotated compound.
+5. `ms2_matching` folder: a folder containing the MS/MS matching for each annotated compound.
-8. `statistics` folder: a folder containing the statistical analysis results.
+6. `statistical_analysis` folder: a folder containing the statistical analysis results.

 {{% /steps %}}